 “Yeah, the video team recently created a YouTube video that we really like.
 In fact, here, let me pull it up and show it to you…”

-4) Use Zoom Breakout Rooms to Get Participants to Interact More.
+4) Use Zoom Breakout Rooms to Get Participants to Engage with Each other More.

 For instance, let’s say that you have people from sales, marketing, logistics, and finance on the Zoom call.
 Each group has five or six team members.
 You as the leader can break the group into breakout rooms by their department.
 Give them five minutes to come up with the top three things that have happened since the last meeting.
 Have them nominate one team member (not the team leader) to give a report to the group based on the discussion.